canonical/kafka-k8s-operator/docs/how-to/h-manage-app.md

 juju relate kafka-k8s rotated-user
 ```

-At this point, we effectively have two overlapping users, therefore allowing applications to swap the password
+At this point, we effectively have two overlapping users, so that applications can swap the password
 from one to another.
 If the applications consist of fleets of independent producers and consumers, user credentials can be rotated
 progressively across fleets, such that no effective downtime is achieved.